 in the future does not imply in any way that that event’s going-to-happen must be already taking place in the present.
 Whatever happens in the future, in the present it is still only a maybe.
-Accordingly, even if my great book gets destroyed after my death, then it is still not true now that it is going to be destroyed.
+Accordingly, even if my ground-breaking book gets destroyed after my death, it is still not true now that it is going to be destroyed.
 So I can only be harmed by that event if the future can causally affect the past, which is backward causation.
 The problem with backward causation is that it makes no sense: what hasn’t happened yet cannot influence and change what has already happened.
 If it could, then what has already happened may turn out to not have happened.
 What I do today, I will have done tomorrow, and if what I do today can be undone by what I do tomorrow, then I won’t have done it, which contradicts the fact that I already have done it.
 As I said, it makes no sense.

 But isn’t it now against my interests that I will be forgotten after my death?
 Yes, in the sense that I don’t wish to be forgotten.
 But harm, even for Pitcher, despite his definition, means more than just the thwarting of someone’s interests.
-Pitcher claims that my life would have been better if my aforementioned masterwork had not been destroyed after my death (thus making sure that I will quickly be forgotten rather than be remembered “as the greatest philosopher who ever lived”).
-The claim is that it is better for me (i.e., the ante-mortem me) to be remembered as a great philosopher than not to be remembered at all.
+Pitcher claims that my life would have been better if my aforementioned masterwork had not been destroyed after my death (thus making sure that I will quickly be forgotten rather than be remembered as the greatest philosopher who ever lived).
+The claim is that it is better for me (i.e. the ante-mortem me) to be remembered as a great philosopher than not to be remembered at all.
 Yet since the remembering will or will not take place in the future, after my death, how is that not backward causation?
 Certainly, I would now, while I’m still alive, prefer to be remembered, but it won’t matter to me once I’m dead.
 So how can my life be made better or worse by what happens after my death?
 Apart from the backward causation problem, this would mean that my life would never be complete.
 I may now and right up to my death have every reason to believe that my masterwork will secure me a place in the philosophical pantheon.
 If that makes my life good, then my life is good now.
 But then, after my death, the book is destroyed, so my life now has taken a turn for the worse.
 What appeared to be a good life is now revealed to have been, in fact, a bad life.
 Now imagine 200 years later someone discovers and publishes a copy of my book that nobody (me included) knew existed (my wife made it, secretly).
 I become famous.
 So now my life was a good one after all.
 Unfortunately, however, even fame does not last forever, so one thousand years in the future I will once again be forgotten, and once again my life will have been wasted (provided I care deeply about still being remembered in a thousand years’ time).
 And so on and so forth.
 The point is that if we take Pitcher’s claim seriously, then there is no end to it.
 If we can be harmed by future events, then something that happens in a million years may still inflict harm on me if

 my desires reach that far and make my life a bad one.
-I find this implication very counter- intuitive.
+I find this implication most counter intuitive.